 Improve Search Engine Results

 If you’re a business owner, you have to balance everything.
 If you’re just starting out, you’re probably doing everything by yourself.
 Even if you’ve been around a while, you still likely oversee everything personally.
 You have to maximize your efforts for the amount of time you spend on each task.
-If you’ve built your own website, or you paid to have it built but SEO services weren’t in the budget, you want to do what you can quickly to make the most impact.
-Let’s take a look at 3 quick ways you can improve your website’s search engine results.
+If you’ve built your own website, or you paid to have it built but SEO services in Knoxville TN weren’t in the budget, you want to do what you can quickly to make the most impact.
+Let’s take a look at 3 quick ways you can improve search engine results.

 The title tags of each page on your website are extremely important.
 It basically tells not only the browser, but the search engine indexing your site what the title of each page is.
 This determines how relevant your content is to the search engine.
 If Your website was an army, your title tags would be your generals.